 TB: Most intriguing: Communication creates, transforms, and maintains reality.
-Without communication we would not be able to represent reality.
+Without communication, we would not be able to represent reality.
 WOW!

-Most challenging: The shear complexity of communication.
+Most challenging: The sheer complexity of communication.

 SOC: How have the various fields of communication changed since you were a student?